 It is not enough to simply deliver on your goals.
 If you hit your targets and are disrespectful, inconsiderate, or in any way intolerant of others, this will damage your career.

-- Never ever cross the line by being too intimate, personal, or discriminating in any way.
+• Never cross the line by being too intimate, personal, or discriminating.

 [Related Article: The Pros & Cons Of Telecommuting]